Eahtasham/x-reply-extension/README.md

 ## Disclaimer

 This extension is for educational and personal use.
 Please use responsibly and respect X/Twitter's terms of service.
-Automated posting may violate platform policies if used excessively.</content>
+Automated posting may violate platform policies if used excessively
-<filePath>c:\Web_Dev_Files\x-reply-extension\README.md